kshinoz98/CircuitPython/README.md

 ### Reflection

 This assignment was more in depth, and I feel I learned something using rotary encoders.
 What exactly that was, I don't know, but I think that if I needed to use them in the future it would not be incredibly hard.
+Also, there was a problem with the I2c LCDs that hung me up for about a week.
+The metro wouldn't connect if I plugged it in with the LCD, so I needed to disconnect it and reconnect without the LCD.

 ## Photointerrupter

 ### Description & Code

-Using a LCD and three lights, create a working stoplight menu that changes the lights when pressed.
+Using a Photointerrupter and time.monotonic(), count how many times a photointerrupter has been triggered.

 ```python